6 Easy Hair Styling Hacks for Women with Chronic Illnesses – 2020 Guide

 Removing hair tangles could be a pain both to your arms and your scalp since you have to constantly pull your hair just to smoothen it.
 By using a detangling brush, you could smoothen your hair pain-free.
 This type of brush was specifically made to remove those stubborn tangles and leave you with smooth and silky hair that you could run your fingers through easily.

 But, if you’re planning on blow drying your hair, avoid using this for the heat from the blow dryer could melt the bristles.
 Another way to avoid tangles is to apply a leave-in conditioner.
 You can do this yourself by mixing one part conditioner and three parts water and spray it in your hair after washing.
-Lastly, Investing in a silk pillowcase could lessen the tangles.
+Lastly, Investing in a satin pillowcase could lessen the tangles.

 If you have long hair and refuse to cut it short, put it in a messy bun to keep your hair off your face.
 Messy buns are a great way to style your hair that looks neat but is effortless.
 This is also perfect for hair you haven’t washed for days.
 The greasier the hair, the better since it will hold its shape better.